Taxicab Calculus: Trig Derivatives: Derivatives of Trig Functions

 The derivative of the taxicab cotangent function is found in a similar manner to tangent.
 The proof will therefore be omitted, but the result is $-\frac{1}{2}\csc^2 \theta$.
 This again is very reminiscent of the derivative of the Euclidean cotangent function with the added factor of $\frac{1}{2}$.

-As we saw earlier, the taxicab secant function is expected to not be differentiable where cosine has an extremum.
-The reason behind this is the fact that cosine is not differentiable at these points.
+As we saw earlier, the taxicab secant function is expected to not be differentiable where cosine has an extremum since cosine is not differentiable at these points.
 This will prevent us from finding a single closed-form expression for the derivative of secant.
-But, as with tangent we will take the proof in two cases over the intervals $[2k-1,2k)$ with $k$ even and odd.
+But, as with tangent we will take the proof in two cases over the intervals $[(k-1)\frac{\pi_t}{2},k\frac{\pi_t}{2})$ with $k$ even and odd.
 For $k$ even, we have

 For $k$ odd, we have